Have questions about what we do and how to be involved? Here’s all you need to know:

 What’s an Advisory Neighborhood Commission (ANC)?

-• An ANC is a non-partisan neighborhood body made up of locally elected representatives called Commissioners.
-Commissioners serve two-year terms without pay and are elected at D.C. elections in November in even-numbered years (e.g., 2024).
-The ANCs were established in 1974 as part of the District of Columbia’s Home Rule Charter to bring government closer to the people, and to bring the people closer to government.
+• An ANC is a non-partisan public body of locally elected representatives called Commissioners.
+Commissioners serve two-year terms without pay and are elected at the District general elections in even-numbered years (e.g., 2024, 2026, 2028).
+ANCs were established in 1974 as part of the District of Columbia’s Home Rule Charter to bring the government closer to the people and the people closer to the government.

 What are the responsibilities of Commissioners?

-• The ANCs’ main job is to be their neighborhoods’ official voice in advising the District government (and Federal agencies) on things that affect their neighborhoods.
+• The ANC is the official voice of commission areas (made up of multiple districts), advising the District government (and Federal agencies) on issues affecting their neighborhoods.
 Although they are not required to follow the ANCs’ advice, District agencies are required by law to give the ANCs’ recommendations “great weight.”

 • Moreover, District law says that agencies cannot take any action that will significantly affect a neighborhood unless they give the affected ANCs 30 days’ advance notice.
 This includes issues related to zoning, streets, recreation, education, social services, sanitation, planning, safety, budget, and health services.